rsbrennan/tonsa_epigenetics/README.md

 Raw reads for all analyses can be found on NCBI BioProject `PRJNA590963`.

-Other relevant files for the analysis can be found on Zenodo: ADD LINK HERE
+Other relevant files for the analysis can be found on Zenodo: https://doi.org/10.5281/zenodo.10797734

 ### scripts to run analyses